Marilena-C/GenerateSwTeam/README.md

 - Create lib classes for the team members

 - Run tests to make sure that the lib classes have been created correctly.
-Use "npm run test" command

 ## Installation